-Stretching is an important part of keeping our muscles long and healthy.
-After exercise it helps us relax, cool down, increases our mobility, and helps slow the heart rate.
+Stretching is an important part of keeping our nerves and muscles long and healthy.

 Regular stretching can also be used as part of a programme of regular care to help maintain flexibility, range of movement, good posture, and relaxation.

 Here are a few ways of stretching some of the main muscle groups.

 These exercises shouldn’t cause pain, if you experience a problem, stop the exercise and consult your Osteopath or other medical practitioner.
 If you have an existing complaint, it would be wise to consult your practitioner to check these exercises are appropriate for you.

 Use a length of elastic exercise band, or a scarf.
 Hook the mid-section of band/scarf around the base of the toes.
 Holding the two ends of the band/scarf close to your body.
 Support your leg to feel a stretch up the back of the leg.
 Flex the toes towards the body to increase the calf muscle stretch if necessary.
 Hold for a slow count of 20 to 30.
 Repeat on the other side.